 It was a bad year in most of Europe for soft fruits like plums this year – there were hailstorms in Italy and Spain, which damaged many of the crops, and a late frost further north.
 Usually at this time of year you can gather wild plums (actually Mirabelle plums) in the woods where my omi lives, but the frost ruined the fruit.
 As a result, stone fruits were rare and expensive this year.

-Luckily I got some local Dutch plums to make this plum crisp!
-They have a fairly short in-season window but prune plums (zwetschen, I don’t know what else to call them in English) are in season into October and can also be used here.
+Luckily I got some local plums to make this plum crisp!
+They have a fairly short in-season window but prune plums (Zwetschgen, sometimes called damson plums in english) are in season into October and can also be used here.
+See German plum cake.

 With a simple and flexible gluten free streusel topping (see substitutions for more on that) and a 3-ingredient filling, this dessert is about as easy as it gets.
 Crisps are the ultimate late-summer / early autumn transition dessert.